 Gyeongbokgung Palace was the main royal palace of the Joseon dynasty.
 The Palace was built in 1395, and is located in northern Seoul.
 Gyeongbokgung is the largest of the five palaces built by the Joseon dynasty and served as the home of the Kings of the Joseon dynasty and their staff and soldiers.

 Gyeongbokgung was destroyed by fire during the Imjin War and abandoned for two centuries.
 In the 19th century, all of the palace’s 7,700 rooms were restored during the reign of King Gojong.

 Today you can visit the Gyeongbokgung Palace for 6,000 KRW or (~$5 USD).
 If you rent a hanbok (traditional Korean clothing), your entry into the palace is free!
 It’s pretty fun to walk around the palace while looking like royalty and blending in with the architecture.

 Towards the end of the palace tour, I highly recommend the National Palace Museum of Korea.
 I learned a lot about Korean History.
-It was an eye opener for me to see how Koreans lived centuries before how we see Korea as it is today in the US.
-It’s definitely worth a visit and is included in your entry fee into the palace.
+It was an eye-opener for me to see how Koreans lived centuries before technological advancements.

 Duration of Visit: 2-4 hours